jha-vikas/EMLO-ViT-CIFAR10/README.md

-# timm model based CIFAR10 trainer
+# ViT based image classification model

 ### To run the model
 Steps: